Low Self-Esteem Can be Improved Through Mindfulness

 Low self-esteem can often be linked to how you view your body.
 This is particularly true of people who feel they are overweight and struggle with body fat.
 Using a mindful approach to weight loss can powerfully impact your self-view.

-One way to accomplish this is to work with a professional who is skilledhow to build confidence at working with people who struggle with body image issues.
+One way to accomplish this is to work with a professional who is skilled at working with people who struggle with body image issues.
 Chicago Personal Trainer, Michael Elder shares the following: “I have worked with many people over the years that have body image issues.
 It is very common.”
 To help clients increase self-esteem and self-concept, he adds, “I also make it a point to praise their progress.
 Each time they see results, I can see their confidence levels rise and these body image issues start to become a thing of the past.
 It’s very rewarding.
 They call it personal training for a reason- it’s personal.”

-The clinical research has demonstrated that physical activity, such asspirit animals weight training, can create positive change and ameliorate depression and anxiety – something many people with low self-esteem struggle with.
+The clinical research has demonstrated that physical activity, such as weight training, can create positive change and ameliorate depression and anxiety – something many people with low self-esteem struggle with.
 Using a personal trainer like Michael Elder who is sensitive to your body image issues can be a meaningful step in the right direction.

 3. Work through personal traumas